ihdia/hindola-backend/README.md

 # hindola-backend
+This repo is for the component which serves the front-end annotation interface and manages the back-end DB in our HInDoLA system.

+### Prerequisites
+Install the prerequisites mentioned in App/requirements.txt

-Backend system for managing DB and front-end in HInDoLA This Annotation App is to manage the manuscripts annotations through an interactive GUI.
+The Annotation App is to manage the manuscripts annotations through an interactive GUI.
 Implemented in Flask, the App has useful features to annotate images from large manuscripts libraries.

-### Prerequisites
-Stated in requirements.txt in App folder

 ### To run on local system
 1. Download the Repo and install the prerequisites